api3dao/oev-docs/docs/oev/overview/auction-cycle.md

 Performance is critical here as the more time it takes to award the bid, the less time the auction winner has to capture the OEV.
-The phase periods are chosen with this in mind to allow both Auctioneer and the winner enough time.
+The phase periods are chosen with this in mind, allowing both Auctioneer and the winner enough time.

 ### Find the winning bid